Bacon and Butterscotch Chip Cookies

 A few tips for making bacon and butterscotch cookies

 Bring your butter to room temperature.
-How many times have you forgotten to let your butter come to room temperature and tried to soften it in the microwave? ✋ Microwaves don’t heat evenly, so you’ll end up with spots that are soft and spots that are melted.
-Melted butter can also cause your cookies to spread and prevent them from forming that tender, cake like texture.
+How often have you forgotten to let your butter come to room temperature and tried to soften it in the microwave? ✋ Microwaves don’t heat evenly, so you’ll end up with soft spots and melted spots.
+Melted butter can cause your cookies to spread and prevent them from forming that tender, cake-like texture.
 Thirty minutes is all you need to soften butter appropriately.

 For softer cookies, bake the cookies for the shortest amount of time and take them out while they still look just a tad underdone.
 Keep in mind, they will continue to bake after they’ve been pulled from the oven.
 Be sure to remove them to a cooling rack after 3-5 minutes.